Tedixx/ripey/README.md

 ## Contributing

-Contributions to the DMARC Domain Fetcher are welcome.
+Contributions to Ripey are welcome.
 Please open an issue or pull request to suggest improvements or add new features.

 ## License